-Learn why this is something worth mastering.
-It promotes the harmonization of external and internal energies.
+Learn to be both gentle and powerful because It promotes the harmonization of external and internal energies.
 It is the key to balancing these opposing elements.
 See how this can benefit your life.

 Learn to Be Both Soft and Strong